moligslagers/bot4j/README.md

 [![Build](https://img.shields.io/travis/nitro-code/bot4j.svg)](https://travis-ci.org/nitro-code/bot4j)
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 This is a bot framework for Java, which enables the development of lightweight messenger bots (a.k.a. chatbots) with Java.
-It provides integrations for Facebook Messenger, Slack and Telegram and internally unifies message formats by a messaging middleware.
+It provides integrations for Facebook Messenger, Slack, Telegram and Alexa and internally unifies message formats by a messaging middleware.

 The framework is work in progress, however has been applied in several bot development projects.